 Granite Slabs

 These are typically the most expensive option, with prices ranging from $40 to $90 per square foot.
 The cost can increase based on the level of quality, with five levels generally recognized in the market.
-Entry-level granite (Level 1) starts around $40 per square foot, while the highest quality (Level 5) can go up to $100 per square foot.
+Entry-level granite (Level 1) starts at around $40 per square foot, while the highest quality (Level 5) can go up to $100 per square foot.

 Granite Tiles